zukeras/zukeras/README.md

 - 👋 Hi, I’m @zukeras
-- 👀 I’m interested in Python
+- 👀 I’m interested in Azure
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me lemuel@lemuel.pl